A local’s guide to Rome

 Galleria Nazionale

 Where Italy’s national collection of modern and contemporary art is held.
-A walk through the neoclassical building is a visual lesson in Italian art as told via magnificent paintings, sculptures and videos by era-defining artists like Canova, Modigliani, Manzoni, Clemente and Penoni.
+A walk through the neoclassical building is a visual lesson in Italian art as told via magnificent paintings, sculptures and videos by era-defining artists like Canova, Modigliani, Manzoni, Clemente and Penone.
 The collection also includes non-Italians, such as Twombly and LeWitt.
-Their order is not chronological (either confusing — or fun).
+The exhibition is not in chronological order, making for a bemusingly fun art adventure.

 BTW: The best location for art selfies, especially because La Galleria is the last place anyone ever visits.